tbrodbeck/local-search-comparer/README.md

 | `searchutils.py`           | Contains a function that returns the neighbors of a state, and a function that computes the value of a state.          |
 | `parallel_hillclimbing.py` |  Contains parallel hillclimbing.
 Needs to be its own file for reasons of multiprocessing.                              |
 | `listvar.py`               | Contains a simple implementation of a traceable list.                                                                  |

+Each search algorithm is contained in a class that inherits from `Abstract_Search`. `Abstract_Search` implements functions to load the data files into numpy arrays and convert these back to a pretty string.
+It also provides bindings to `value_function` and `neighbors_func`, which cannot be implemented in this class directly for multiprocessing reasons, but instead are located in the `searchutils` module.

+Each algorithm class that inherits from `Abstract_Search` implements the `search` method, which contains the actual search algorithm.